What Is Affirm? Is Affirm Safe to Use?

 If you have no credit history or just hate the idea of a revolving credit card, then an Affirm loan may be right for you if you’re facing a large purchase without the cash to cover it.

 Affirm loans reviews applications instantly, even if you don’t have much credit.
-They offer fixed payment terms, so there’s no way that you’ll build up debt that’s spiraling out of control.
+They offer fixed payment terms, so there’s no way that you’ll build up debt that’s spiralling out of control.

 This Affirm loans review should give you a good idea of how Affirm works and whether it’s right for you.